Good Morning! 2019

 Twice now, I've had a hen sneak into my porch through the cat flap, get up on the freezer, into an open bag of shavings, and deposit an egg.
 She's very loud about it too.
 I figure a few more days of sun, and the coop door will be free.
 I haven't bothered chipping it out, because Pennydog does such a good job with predator control that I don't worry (much) about something getting in there.

-The goslings have been moved out of the house they've been out in their little coop for a week now, and doing great.
-The greasy dust from them was unbearable and I was worried they wouldn't be out until May
+The goslings have been moved out of the house :stars: they've been out in their little coop for a week now, and doing great.
+The greasy dust from them was unbearable and I was worried they wouldn't be out until May :shock:

 I have severe cabin fever.
 I'm cooped up with a man that thinks it's a medical emergency every time he gets a gas pain, or a headache, or a paper cut, and I REALLY want to be out in the garden rather than attempting to be polite while he's talking about the size, colour and consistency of his latest bowel movement.
-I heard once that you could judge a persons' intelligence by how long they stared at their snot after they blow their nose (or hork on the floor)...and it's true.
+I heard once that you could judge a persons' intelligence by how long they stared at their snot after they blow their nose (or hork on the floor)...and it's :sSig_censored: true. :help:

 I'm not really all that interested in moving to South America to get away from the cold, no matter how often I say it, but I'm starting to believe that drop-kicking useless lazy idiots off a cliff should be an option.
 I'm considering starting a petition.